GHGRP 2015: Reported Data

 1 Totals sum to more than 8,003 because facilities whose activities fall within more than one sector are counted multiple times.

 - Reported Emissions

-In 2014, 3.20 billion metric tons CO2e were reported by direct emitters.
-The largest emitting sector was the Power Plant Sector with 2.1 billion metric tons CO2e, followed by the Petroleum and Natural Gas Systems Sector with 236 million metric tons (MMT) CO2e and the Chemicals Manufacturing Sector with 177 MMT CO2e.
+In 2015, 3.05 billion metric tons CO2e were reported by direct emitters.
+The largest emitting sector was the Power Plant Sector with 2.0 billion metric tons CO2e, followed by the Petroleum and Natural Gas Systems Sector with 231 million metric tons (MMT) CO2e and the Refineries Sector with 176 MMT CO2e.
 This information, as well as average emissions per reporter, is shown in the following chart.

 - Emissions Trends

-The U.S. GHG Inventory is not yet available for 2014.
-For sources reporting to the GHGRP, emissions increased by 0.5% from 2013 to 2014; this increase was driven by a 3.5% increase in emissions from the Oil & Gas sector.
-Over the past four reporting years (2011-2014), GHGRP reported emissions have declined by 3.2%.
-This decline is caused primarily by a 5.4% decline in reported emissions by power plants.
-Since 2010, emissions from power plants have decreased by 9.8%.
+The U.S. GHG Inventory is not yet available for 2015.
+For sources reporting to the GHGRP, emissions increased by 0.5% from 2013 to 2014.
+Over the past five reporting years (2011-2015), GHGRP reported emissions have declined by 8.2%.
+This decline is caused primarily by a 11.3% decline in reported emissions by power plants since 2011.

 1 Non-fluorinated Chemicals and Fluorinated Chemicals are components of “Chemicals” in FLIGHT.